outdreamer/build-a-cure/docs/tasks/examples.md

 ## example of alternate interface queries

-	- interface queries are structures generated by the program in response to a user request for information, to find/derive/generate information, such as how to connect two information structures/formats
+	- interface queries are structures generated by the program in response to a user request for info, to find/derive/generate info, such as how to connect two info structures/formats

 	- alternate interface queries